 Section 5.1 of the Dynamic Scheduling Protocol (Appendix X of the ISO tariff) establishes the right for the ISO to establish limits applicable to the amount of any ancillary services and/or energy imported into the ISO BAA, whether delivered dynamically or statically.
-The following figure illustrates the applicability of the limits addressed in this section: within the total operating transfer capability (OTC) of an intertie, in theory there could be a limit on overall dynamic transfers including both conventional and intermittent resources, and within that, there could be a limit on dynamic transfers of intermittent resources.
+The following figure illustrates the applicability of the limits addressed in this section: within the total Operational Transfer Capability (OTC) of an intertie, in theory there could be a limit on overall dynamic transfers including both conventional and intermittent resources, and within that, there could be a limit on dynamic transfers of intermittent resources.
 The innermost part of this diagram is the subject of technical studies that the ISO has performed during the course of this stakeholder process, through a contract with GE Energy.

-Illustration of Dynamic Transfer Limit as Part of Overall OTC

-During the course of its study, the ISO has coordinated with other affected BAAs within the WECC area (Western Interconnection) concerning the potential for maximum transfer limits between BAAs, including one-to-one discussions with other balancing authorities, presentations to WECC's Seams Issues Subcommittee and Variable Generation Subcommittee, and participation in the Dynamic Transfer Capability Task Force in the Pacific Northwest.
+Illustration of Dynamic Transfer Limit as Part of Overall OTC to WECC's Seams Issues Subcommittee and Variable Generation Subcommittee, and participation in the Dynamic Transfer Capability Task Force in the Pacific Northwest.
 The ISO has also discussed the details and results of these studies with its market participants through publication of reports and conference calls, from August to December 2010.